Satellites

 • How do satellites, especially man-made ones, stay in orbit?

-First, read What Is a Satellite? from NASA.
-Print the Graphic Organizer – Circle Map, found in the Downloadable Resources in the right-hand sidebar, to write down facts you learn about satellites.
+First, print the Graphic Organizer – Circle Map, found in the Downloadable Resources in the right-hand sidebar, to write down facts you learn about satellites.

 Image - Video

-• What do you think it would be like to live in space?
+• What would it be like to live in space?

-Continue on to the Got It? section when you are ready.
+Continue to the Got It? section when you are ready.

 Image - Button Next